afsakar/filament-translatable-pro-docs/README.md

     ]
 }
 ```
-Once the repository has been added to the composer.json file, you can install Filament Advanced Components like any other composer package using the composer require command:
+Once the repository has been added to the composer.json file, you can install Filament Translatable Pro like any other composer package using the composer require command:

 ```bash
 composer require afsakar/filament-translatable-pro